Rishiraj2594/Solar-tracker/README.md

 ## Required components
 - 1x Arduino Nano
 - 2x SG90 Servo
-- Photoresistor
+- 4x Photoresistor
-- 1kohm Resistor
+- 4x 1kohm Resistor
-## Components
+## Construction
+We have to 3d some parts for servo and photoresitor so servo can move in circular manner and also in up down movements.
+And for photresitor we have mount four of them  on a circle with 4 divided segment for example, if left part is dark the panel move clockwise and when lower part is dark panel move upwards